dfo-no/dfo-storybook/README.md

 To install, write `npm install @dfo/components` in the terminal.
 NPM will let you know which `peerDependencies` you need to install with it.
 Alternatively, you can write `npx install-peerdeps @dfo/components` which will install both the components and its peers.

+## 🥁 Publishing new versions
+When you want to release a new version of `@dfo/components` on npm, go to your terminal, navigate to the repo root and do `npm run publish` and follow the instructions.

 ## 📖 Documentation
 The components are documented using [storybook](https://storybook.js.org/).
 To start it, run `npm start storybook` after you've cloned the repository and installed the \[storybook\] dependencies.